pippim/pippim.github.io/tcm.md

 <div id="tcm_search_stats"></div>

-The Search Engine Statistics are kept in Session Storage to save page load times.
-Once every 24 hours the Session Storage is refreshed from the internet.
-When this happens an extra couple of seconds delay will occur on the first webpage read.
+The Search Engine Statistics will list the objects that are kept in Session Storage in order to save webpage load times.
+Once every 24 hours, Session Storage objects are refreshed from the internet.
+When a refresh occurs, an extra couple of seconds delay will occur on the first webpage read.